Rakhine State: Economy

-While most places in Myanmar have chronic power shortages, in rural states like Rakhine the problem is greater.
+The region suffers from chronic power shortages.
 In 2009, the electricity consumption of a state of 3 million people was 30 MW, or 1.8% of the country's total generation capacity.
 In December 2009, the military government added three more hydropower plants, Saidin, Thahtay Chaung and Laymromyit, at a cost of over US$800 million.
 The three plants together can produce 687 megawatts, with surplus electricity distributed to other states and divisions.